 During my week of recruiter calls I was put in touch with Ribbonfish.
 The call went well and I was brought in for an interview.
 But…mind games!
 I’ve got no paid experience.
 Why would you bring me in?
 I asked what sort of problems I’d encounter in the role.
 ‘The sort of things you were asked in the phone interview.’
 Pfft.
 No way.
 Nobody will ever ask me to find out how many user licences are available.
 What are the REAL things people will want me to do?
 Fast forward to the email asking how many user licences are available.
 Touché.
 It turns out updating a manager, deleting a draft order, changing lead owners…they’re real things!
 The practice orgs and live orgs are the same.
 The same functionality exists.
 There are no hidden features waiting to jump out on you when you land a role.
 There will be bumps along the way as you get your head around the way that company uses Salesforce, understanding the hows and the whys of their setup, along with their own terminology and internal processes, but the system itself is no different to the one you already know.

 I keep hearing the same topics at Salesforce meetups.
-How do I break into a Salesforce career?
+How do I go about building a Salesforce career?
 Do I need experience?
 Do I need certifications?
 How do I get noticed?
 It’s the classic school disco stand-off: Salesforce roles on one side and hopeful applicants on the other, practicing their moves.
 I’ve considered this topic before and I always come back to the same verdict; there’s no definitive answer.
 I always feel it’s a cop-out, I know people are hoping to be given that one nugget of information, but there wasn’t one particular thing I did to get ready for this role.
 Here are the insights I’ve gathered on my travels:

 - Do as much as you can